 The tax exemption applicable to SIFs and RAIFs does not need to be confirmed by way of a tax ruling.
 The same is generally true for SICARs.
 In certain instances, it may be desirable to obtain tax clearance from the tax authorities for the tax treatment of a Soparfi - whether the fund is a Soparfi itself or Soparfis as used by SIFs, RAIFs or SICARs as an investment vehicle - to get five years of certainty regarding certain tax matters.
+The overall number of rulings requested did, however, drastically decline over the past years.
 The tax authorities will charge an administrative fee ranging from €3,000 to €10,000 for the treatment of each tax ruling request.
 For ruling requests that meet the requirements (simply, a detailed description of the applicable facts and circumstances and a sufficiently detailed tax analysis), the responsible tax office will have to provide an answer.
-As of 1 January 2017, certain pieces of information on cross-border tax rulings and advanced pricing agreements have been subject to automatic and spontaneous exchange of information obligations with jurisdictions affected by the cross-border tax ruling or advanced pricing agreement.
+As of 1 January 2017, certain pieces of information on cross-border tax rulings and advanced pricing agreements are subject to automatic and spontaneous exchange of information obligations with jurisdictions affected by the cross-border tax ruling or advanced pricing agreement.
 A ruling is generally valid for a period of at most five years.